thomasjjj/Telegram_Geolocation_Scraper/README.md

 2. **Search all accessible chats**: The script will scan all chats you have access to
 3. **Process a JSON export**: Process an exported Telegram chat history file

+#### Searching All Accessible Chats

+The **Search all accessible chats** option scans every channel and group you can access for geolocation keywords.

+1. Select **Advanced Options → Search all accessible chats**.
+2. Configure the search when prompted:
+   - **Time limit** – Restrict the search to messages from the last *N* days (optional).
+   - **Messages per chat** – Number of messages to analyse in each chat (default: 200, up to 1000).
+3. Confirm to start the search.
+4. Monitor the real-time progress display showing:
+   - Chats checked
+   - Matches found
+   - Messages scanned
+   - Processing rate
+5. Press `Ctrl+C` at any time to cancel the search.
+Partial results are preserved.

+**Performance tips:**

+- Limit the search to recent messages (e.g., 30 days) for faster results.
+- Reduce the messages-per-chat limit (e.g., 50) for quick exploratory scans.
+- Increase the message limit (up to 1000) for deeper, more thorough searches.

 ### Command-line Arguments

 For automated usage, you can use command-line arguments: